 In the wild, it’s not unusual for birds to feed on the eggs of other species.
-Since eggs are so packed full of protein and other nutrients, it makes sense that birds in the wild would occasionally snack on eggs should they get the opportunity.
-But what about captive birds?
-Is it safe to feed eggs to your parrot?
+Since eggs are packed full of protein and other nutrients, it makes sense that parrots would occasionally snack on eggs should they get the opportunity.
+But what about pet birds?
+Is it safe to feed an egg to your parrot?

-In general, eggs are completely safe to feed to your parrot.
-Since they are so packed with nutrients, they can have health benefits too.
-Of course, as with any food, moderation is key, and there are a few factors to be cautious of.
+In general, eggs are completely safe to feed to parrots.
+They have many health benefits, though of course, as with any food, moderation is essential, and there are a few factors to be cautious of.

-In this article, we look at the potential health benefits of feeding eggs to your parrots and things to watch out for.
+In this article, we look at the potential health benefits of feeding eggs to your parrot and the things to watch out for.
 Let’s get started!

-In the wild, birds and many other mammals will eat eggs whenever they can, and in captivity, parrots can eat eggs occasionally too.
-There are plenty of great benefits of giving eggs to parrots, including:
+In the wild, birds and many other mammals will eat eggs whenever they can, and as pets, parrots can eat eggs occasionally too.
+There are plenty of great benefits of giving eggs to parrots.

-Eggs are inexpensive and easy to find, and your parrot can eat the entire egg—whites, shell, and yolk—so eggs are great healthy snacks for your feathered friend.
+Eggs are inexpensive and easy to find, and your parrot can eat an entire egg—whites, shell, and yolk—so they are great healthy snacks for your feathered friend.

 Eggs are high in saturated fat and cholesterol, so they should only be given to your parrot in moderation, to avoid issues with obesity.
-As long as you practice moderation and give your parrots eggs from free-range chickens, there are no real dangers in feeding eggs to your bird.
+As long as you practice moderation and give your parrots safe, pasteurized eggs, there are no real dangers in feeding eggs to your bird.
 Parrots can safely consume eggs from various species: Chicken, duck, and quail eggs are all safe for your parrot.

-At first, an egg once a week is plenty for your parrot — depending on their size.
-Once they are accustomed to it, you can give it to them as treat one or two times a week at most.
+At first, an egg once a week is plenty for your parrot, depending on their size.
+Once they are accustomed to it, you can give eggs to them as treats one or two times a week at most.
 The healthiest way to offer eggs to your pet parrot is to give them raw pasteurized eggs that are crushed and mixed into their pellets or seed mix.
 All parts of the egg (including the shell) are safe for consumption.

 Parrots will usually enjoy raw eggs, and they’ll have more access to the nutrients this way.
 You can also crush up the shell into their food for added calcium.
 Fried eggs are not recommended due to the oils used in cooking, but most parrots love scrambled eggs!
-Boiled eggs are also great; keep the shell on because your parrot will love nibbling away at the shell and the soft inside of the egg.
+Boiled eggs are also great; keep the shell on because your parrot will love nibbling away at the shell and the soft insides.
 Feeding boiled eggs to your parrot will get messy, though!

-Parrots can indeed eat eggs, and eggs have a handful of great nutrients and health benefits for your parrot too, including calcium, protein, and vitamin A. Eggs are also inexpensive and readily available and can be fed raw or cooked in your parrot’s favorite way.
-Of course, like any food, moderation is key, and one or two eggs per week are ideal for your feathered friend.
+Parrots can indeed eat eggs, and they have a handful of great nutrients and health benefits for these birds, including calcium, protein, and vitamin A. Eggs are also inexpensive and readily available and can be fed raw or cooked in your parrot’s favorite way.
+Of course, like any food, moderation is key.
+One or two eggs per week are ideal for your feathered friend.

 You May Also Like: